 Day 8: Singita Gremeti Reserves, Tanzania Lodging: The Sasakwa Lodge:

-Lunch today is a the fabulous Sabora Tented Camp: Along the plains of the Serengeti on the great migration route.
-Ten uber-luxurious tents designed with breathtaking 1920’s antiques, décor and artefacts from throughout the continent beckon.
-Pure romance and in-your-face wilderness creates an experience that one might call “the REAL Africa”.
-No detail is spared, a spa tent, gorgeous bush dinners under lanterned trees, a swimming pool, a clay tennis court with no fence, outdoor showers in every suite, king four poster beds, and even air-conditioning.
+Lunch today is at the fabulous Sabora Tented Camp: Along the plains of the Serengeti on the great migration route.
+Ten uber-luxurious tents designed with breathtaking 1920’s antiques, décor, and artifacts from throughout the continent beckon.
+Pure romance and in-your-face wilderness create an experience that one might call “the REAL Africa”.
+No detail is spared, a spa tent, gorgeous bush dinners under lanterned trees, a swimming pool, a clay tennis court with no fence, outdoor showers in every suite, king four-poster beds, and even air-conditioning.
 Our final night in Africa, slightly melancholy, the journey nearly over.
-The physical journey was indeed nearly over, but in risk of sounding clique, 11 days in Africa were truly life-changing.
+The physical journey was indeed nearly over, but at risk of sounding cliche, 11 days in Africa were truly life-changing.
 The beauty, the extremes, the raw nature, the people – that is something that will never leave my head.
 Piping hot chocolate awaited our Land Rovers as we rounded the final circle of our afternoon safari and arrived back at the hill-top Sasakwa Lodge.
 I glanced at the guest book and saw that indeed just this week George Bush and his family had just checked out, after taking over this bespoke lodge for several days.
-I can see why a family like that would enjoy Sasakwa – not just the impeccable good taste, the pain-staking detail and design, but more importantly, the way one can feel anonymous and small in this vast land.
+I can see why a family like that would enjoy Sasakwa – not just the impeccable good taste, the pain-staking detail, and design, but more importantly, the way one can feel anonymous and small in this vast land.
 In the vast and isolated Grumeti Reserves of the Serengeti, a human being – famous or not – can lose themselves completely and realize what a tiny insignificant part we play in the world’s nature.
 We enjoyed an incredible dinner and drinks by the roaring fire before retiring to our cloud-like beds in our cottages.
-The next morning, I woke with the sun and sat quietly on my terrace, and overlooked the game of life below on the plains as the animals sought their first meals of the day.
+The next morning, I woke as the sun came up and sat quietly on my terrace, and overlooked the game of life below on the plains as the animals sought their first meals of the day.

 “The Spirit of Man is without Boundaries” – African Proverb